Dolfas/Kaggle_Titanic_Competition/README.md

 </ul>

 ## Results
-Finally, we obtained the following results after submiting our csv in kaggle:
+Finally, the results for the submitted csv in kaggle were: